IngeborgArdoe/training/foundation_english/exercise-12.md

       ![oppg14fig3.JPG](media/oppg14fig3.JPG)

-4. Deploy and verify that the REST-service works as expected.
+4. Right click the REST-service and add security.
+Deploy and verify that the REST-service works as expected.

    *Guidance: After deploying, open the client and click File - > App -> Call a REST Service.
 Select the service that you made and type in the Resource Path and a Query Parameter (e.g. “ActivityForCompany?CompanyName=Active Cycling”).
 Check the response in the lower window.*